Research student assessment

 Examiners' joint report after the viva

-After the oral examination, the joint examiners report should be correctly completed, signed and countersigned then returned to the Postgraduate Research and Operations team.
+After the oral examination, the joint examiners report should be completed, signed and countersigned by the Director of PGR Studies then returned to the Doctoral College Operations team.

 The outcome of the viva (oral examination)

-The examiners' recommendation will normally be given informally to the candidate (and the supervisor if attending) immediately after the viva (but no more than 24 hours afterwards).
+The examiners' recommendation will normally be given informally to the PGR (and the supervisor if attending) immediately after the viva (but no more than 24 hours afterwards).

 After successful oral examination